EChesters/echesters.github.io/_posts/2016-12-31-international-research.md

 	<figcaption>DuckDuckGo results for 'retail brands in Egypt', different to those on Google</figcaption>
 </figure>

-<p class="no-margin"><span class="sidenote">Where can I find a list of retailers?</span></p>
+<p class="no-margin"><span class="sidenote">Question: Where can I find a list of retailers?</span></p>
 <p class="no-margin">Results at this point can be pretty frustrating, given you’ve changed your search query umpteenth times to get a decent result.
+Clothing brands in Egypt.
+Egyptian fashion.
+Clothes shops in Egypt. etc. They all bring back similar results.</p>

-So now think of things you can look up in your mother tongue which would give you similar results.
+<p class="no-margin">So now think of things you can look up in your mother tongue which would give you similar results.
 Where are there lots of different brands all in the same place?</p>
 <strong>Search: shopping centres/malls in Egypt</strong>

 <figure class="text-center">